Srividya2307/BikeSalesAnalysis/README.md

 # BikeSalesAnalysis
-Integrated three flat files into SSMS, performed SQL joins & transformations, and created an interactive Power BI dashboard for sales trends, profit analysis, and rider segmentation.
+Imported and integrated three flat files of bike sales data into SQL Server Management Studio (SSMS) for data transformation.
+Used SQL JOINs and UNION statements to consolidate data and created calculated columns for revenue, profit, and rider segmentation.
+Connected Power BI to SQL Server using a custom query, ensuring efficient data retrieval and real-time updates.
+Designed an interactive Power BI dashboard with cards, stacked bar charts, matrix tables, and column charts to visualize sales trends, average revenue and profit, daily sales trends, and rider segmentation.